Saguaro Half Marathon

 Terrain at Saguaro

-You'll be on a wide paved road for two sections of the race.
+You'll be on a wide paved road to start the course

 This terrain will have packed dirt, loose rocks, and uneven ground.
 Pay special attention to avoid falls while on course!